Akpo1000/KMS-Inventory/README.md

 * Recommendation

 After analyzing the data, I discovered that high-cost shipping methods (e.g., Express Air) were frequently used for low-priority orders, while high-priority orders were more associated with delivery by Truck (resulting in delayed delivery despite urgency).
 This suggests inefficiency in operations or poor logistics/planning.

-+ Recommendations
+Recommendation are;
 - Implement a layered shipping guideline that aligns delivery mode with order priority.
-- Introducing checks or an approval process for expensive methods can reduce unnecessary spending.
+- Introducing checks or an approval process for expensive shipping mode can reduce unnecessary spending.